4 HIV in mother and baby

 3. Can a woman be infected with HIV and be clinically well?

 Yes.
 Many people in the early stages of HIV infection are clinically well and may not even know they are infected with HIV.
-Only after a few years of HIV infection will the person become ill (now called HIV disease).
+Only after a few years of HIV infection will the person become ill (now called HIV disease) if they are not taking ARVs.
 HIV disease is called AIDS when they become severely ill.

 4. How does HIV infection cause illness?